Vidhi103/Blinkit-analysis/README.md

 To conduct a comprehensive analysis of blinkit’s sales performance, customer satisfaction, and inventory distribution to identify key insights and opportunities for optimization using various KPI’s and visualization in Power BI.

+Task performed: Data Cleaning, created measures, used slicers, cards and various charts for data visualization.

+Tools Used: Microsoft Excel and Power BI

 # KPI’s Requirements:

 Total Sales: The overall revenue generated from all items sold.